tzatko/dotfiles/README.md

 * Don't install JavaScript based stuff, install gpg and apg
 * Sane defaults on Linux, don't alias functions that don't work.
 * Change ip alias to myip (ip is a system command on Linux).
 Alias ip to myip on Mac OS X. Support colorification for ip
 * Add support for directory jumper (z).
-Install it either using brew or to ~/.z.sh
+Install it either using brew (.brew.sh) or to ~/.z.sh
-* Better support for [grc](https://github.com/garabik/grc) - on OS X, I recommend [my fork](https://github.com/jooray/grc) with small tweak for df -h.
-This adds colour to your boring unix commands :)
+* Better support for [grc](https://github.com/garabik/grc) - on OS X. This adds colour to your boring unix commands :).
+Just install it with brew (included in .brew.sh)
 * Make "update" work on OS X, Linux (yum-based and apt-get-based distributions)
+* Support for [thefuck](https://github.com/nvbn/thefuck), which allows you to fix some common command-line mistakes. "fuck" command by default asks you to confirm the command it wants to execute.

 ## Authors